FAQs

 - What online research tools pertaining to the Harvard Art Museums collections are available?

-- Our Browse Our Collections tool provides access to detailed information and images for the approximately 250,000 works of art in our collections.
+- The Browse Our Collection tool provides access to detailed information and images for the approximately 250,000 works of art in our collections.
 It is possible to filter a search by classification, work type, technique/medium, period, place, century, culture, or gallery.
 The Special Collections section of our website provides a focused lens into various aspects of our collections.
-Our Digital Tours offer deeper insights into select objects in our collections.
+Our Research Tools offer deeper insights into groupings of objects in our collections and from temporary exhibitions.

 - Where can I find historical information about the people and programs of the Harvard Art Museums?